 This course is made up of two induction days in September, and 14 more days between then and July.

 Throughout the course you will be assessed against the Teachers’ Standards (Early Years), with particular attention paid to your teaching, planning and assessment.
 There are no formal academic assignments or exams.
-Two of your placements will be assessed by the partner setting and your employer.
+All of your placements will be assessed by a placement setting or your employer.

 Facilities and Special Features

 Our reputation for training teachers is impressive, and our academics are experts with real-world experience.
 With fully funded places available, you can study free of charge.